-- Greater Johnstown Alerts Sign up to receive a text message in the event of a school emergency or school closure due to inclement weather.
-Contact Theresa Subich at tsubich@gjsd.net or your child's school to be added to the automated calls about delays, cancellations. - Email- Check your email.
-Parents will receive an email from the district that includes weather related school closing information.
-Contact Theresa Subich at tsubich@gjsd.net or your child's school to be added to the automated calls about delays, cancellations. - Media Outlets-Listen to any of these local media outlets: WJAC, WTAJ, WWCP, and Local radio stations - District Website Visit the district's website, www.gjsd.net, for weather related school closings information.
+- Greater Johnstown Alerts- Sign up to receive a text message in the event of a school emergency or school closure due to inclement weather. - Email- Check your email.
+Parents will receive an email from the district that includes weather related school closing information - Media Outlets-Listen to any of these local media outlets: WJAC, WTAJ, WWCP, and Local radio stations - District Website Visit the district's website, www.gjsd.net, for weather related school closings information.
 An announcement will be posted on the front page. - Social Media-Follow @gjsdnews on Twitter and Greater Johnstown School District on Facebook.
 If bad weather continues and classes are canceling the following day, students will be notified in the same manner as the day before.
 Otherwise, students should assume classes will be in session.